--- "academic year" means a period consisting of a fall and spring semester of approximately 39 contiguous weeks.

-DEFINITIONS

--- "bargaining unit" means those employees, collectively, represented for collective bargaining purposes by the UFF pursuant to Florida Public Employees Relations Commission Certification No. 1463 issued in Commission Order Number 03E-305, dated February 4, 2004, wherein the Commission determined the composition of the bargaining unit at FIU.

--- "Board, "BOT," or "Board of Trustees" means the body established by Article 9, Section 7 of the Florida Constitution, acting through the President and staff.

--- "break in service" means those absences following which the employee is treated as a new employee for purposes of computing seniority and years of service.

--- "college/unit" means a college or a comparable administrative unit generally equivalent in size and character to a college.

--- "continuous service" means employment uninterrupted by a break in service.
-For academic year employees (9 month employees), one year of continuous service is equivalent to the nine (9) month employment period.

--- "days" means calendar days.

--- "department/unit" means a department or a comparable administrative unit generally equivalent in size and character to a department, unless provided otherwise in an express provision of this Agreement.
+- "Academic year" means a period consisting of a fall and spring semester of approximately 39 contiguous weeks. - "administration" means Florida International University acting through its President and staff - "Bargaining unit" means those employees, collectively, represented for collective bargaining purposes by the UFF pursuant to Florida Public Employees Relations Commission Certification No. 1463 issued in Commission Order Number 03E-305, dated February 4, 2004, wherein the Commission determined the composition of the bargaining unit at FIU. - "Board, "BOT," or "Board of Trustees" means the body established by Article 9, Section 7 of the Florida Constitution, acting through the President and staff. - "Break in service" means those absences following which the employee is treated as a new employee for purposes of computing seniority and years of service. - "college/unit" means a college or a comparable administrative unit generally equivalent in size and character to a college. - "Continuous service" means employment uninterrupted by break in service.
+For academic year employees (9 month employees), one year of continuous service is equivalent to the nine (9) month employment period. - "Days" means calendar days. - "Domestic partner" means a person of same or opposite sex with whom you live, to whom you are emotionally committed, with whom you share a primary residence, and with whom you share joint responsibilities for common welfare and financial obligations.
+Additional criteria may be found on the Affidavit of Domestic Partnership in the appendix. - "department/unit" means a department or a comparable administrative unit generally equivalent in size and character to a department, unless provided otherwise in an express provision of this Agreement.

-1367 "employee" means a member of the bargaining unit.
-1368 1369 "equitable" means fair and reasonable under the circumstances.
-1370 1371 "faculty," "faculty member," or "faculty employee" means a member of the 1372 barga ining unit.
-1373 1374 "Merit Increase Unit" means a unit which consists of employees not assigned to 1375 any e xisting department/units considered for departmental merit increases.
-1376 1377 "months" means calendar months.
-1378 1379 number: The singular includes the plural.
-1380 1381 "principal place of employment" means the campus location or other University 1382 site s pecified in the employee's letter of offer or notice of change in appointment.
-1383 1384 "Same Sex Domestic Partner" means a domestic partner of the same sex who 1385 share s a committed and mutually dependent relationship with the employee, as defined 1386 in the FIU Policy on Same-Sex Domestic Partner Health Insurance Stipend, including 1387 the at testation and documentary requirements contained in said Policy.
-1388 , .
-1389 "semester" means one of the two approximately 19.5 week periods which 1390 togeth ner constitute the academic year.
-1391 J • 1392 "supervisor" means an individual identified by the President or designee as 1393 havin g immediate administrative authority over bargaining unit employees.
-1394 g 1395 "UFF" means United Faculty of Florida.
-1396 1397 "UFF Chapter" means the FIU Chapter of UFF.
-1398 1399 "University", "university" or "FIU" means Florida International University, acting 1400 through gh the President and staff.
-1401 • 1402 "year" means a period of twelve (12) consecutive months.
-1403 ,
+- "Employee" means a member of the bargaining unit. - "Equitable" means fair and reasonable under the circumstances. - "Faculty," "faculty member," or "faculty employee" means a member of the bargaining unit. - "Merit Increase Unit" means a unit which consists of employees not assigned to any existing department/units considered for departmental merit increases. - "Months" means calendar months. - Number: The singular includes the plural. - "Principal place of employment" means the campus location or other University site specified in the employee's letter of offer or notice of change in appointment. - "Semester" means one of the two approximately 19.5 week periods which together constitute the academic year. - "Supervisor" means an individual identified by the President or designee as having immediate administrative authority over bargaining unit employees. - "UFF" means United Faculty of Florida. - "UFF Chapter" means the FIU Chapter of UFF. - "University", "university" or -FIU means Florida International University, acting through the President and staff. - "Year" means a period of twelve (12) consecutive months.